R2: A Distributed Remote Function Execution Mechanism With Built-in Metadata: R2

 (2) The producer first replies with a metadata \Data packet containing \texttt{\{resolution:12k, filetype:AVI, size:120MiB\}}.
 When the metadata moves towards Alice, two critical actions are performed.
 The first is to find the executor with a minimal end-to-end delay cost $D$ based on node configuration, ``detect’’, and metadata.
-The second is to find the boundary $b$, i.e., $n_3$, according to the stop condition.
+According to the stop condition, the second is to find the boundary $b$, i.e., $n_3$.
 R2 discards the created mapping correspondence (red records) to reduce the ITT size in this process.
 After this process, we obtain a \texttt{MinCostMarker} representing the executor, i.e., $n_4$.
 This marker comprises ``detect'', parameters and the node’s UUID, which can be viewed as the identifier of Alice’s request.
 The time consumed $T_{metadata}^{p,b}$ in this process is positively correlated with the packet size of metadata and the cost estimation step, which is insignificant.

 (3) $b$ issues a result-Interest carrying the \texttt{MinCostMarker} to the producer.
 Since all we need is the raw data, i.e., the HD video file remote-monitor-data, any other operations during transmitting the raw data between $b$ and the producer are needless.
 Thus, the result-Interest of the newly added mapping correspondence in ITT (green records) is set to be the Non-Long-Lived Interest type.
-We can also perform warm-up services, e.g., video/image data processing unit, DNN model, and libraries related to perform \texttt{detect(baby, position)}, on $n_4$ when it receives the notification from $b$ to avoid a cold start.
+We can also perform warm-up services, e.g., video/image data processing unit, DNN model, and libraries related to performing \texttt{detect(baby, position)}, on $n_4$ when it receives the notification from $b$ to avoid a cold start.
 The time consumed $T_{result-Interest}^{b,p}$ in this process is positively correlated with the packet size of result-Interest, the number of hops between the boundary and Alice’s home.
 For completeness, it should be mentioned that the path guided by the NDN routing table (or PIT), despite being unstable, it can be settled through session support \cite{GasparyanMarandiSchillerEtAl2019}.

 For the step (4) and (5), the executor (i.e., $n_4$) runs the function after it receives the Data to provide Alice’s baby’s status.
 Finally, the result is returned to the client.
 The time consumed in processes 4 and 5 comprise and are positively correlated with three parts: result transfer delay $T_{result}^{i,c}$, computation delay $C_d^i$ and raw data transfer delay $T_{data}^{p,i}$.